ekaputra07/django-menuz/README.rst

 **example calling menu items as template context**

-This implementation does not support hierarchical menu, please use "list_menu" tag if you need that feature.
+This implementation does not support hierarchical menu, please use ``list_menu`` tag if you need that feature.
 ::

     {% load menuz_tags %}